AaronCWacker/Yggdrasil/README.md

 #GET /content-views/{version}/CUI/{CUI}/members Retrieve members of a specific content view
 #GET /content-views/{version}/CUI/{CUI}/member/{id} Retrieves an individual member of a specific content view
 #GET /crosswalk/{version}/source/{source}/{id} Retrieves all source-asserted identifiers that share a UMLS CUI with a particular code

+---

+Meaning of Life Symposium (Manolis Kellis):

+The beauty of the human genome
+Coming up on 50th birthday, get together with friends to discuss the meaning of life What is the meaning of life?

+Meaning of life symposium means - sym (together) posi (drink) so  symposium = drinking party 42 is answer (Hitchikers Guide)

+Give seven minute species on meaning of life
+	I dont know what the meaning of life is but....
+	All mutually synergistic
+	Difference between purpose and meaning
+	Linguistics Harvard - Very Pythian answer.
+Pythia oracle "Answer is become one.

+Like a child become one year old everything new, drive yourself to perfection in all your tests, when people are separate, come together as one and support eachother.

+Why life itself?
+	is it inevitable
+	about physics
+	transcends physics
+	distinct entity in universe
+	forces, is it another force, lifeforce
+	a new software or layer of a computer system

+Gratitude
+	During this pandemic we worked alot breaking all boundaries of where personal life begins Intellectual pleasure in day of exhaustion
+	Wow I was useful today, feeling pleasure and grateful today.
+	Thankyou for all you have given me and grant me the strength to give to others the way you have given to me.
+	I love this.
+Me in most unfiltered way to do something useful and interact with aspects Discover aspects of AI, ML .. that nobody has seen before with data we capture which has never been observed As a father teaching my kids the understanding they have of world around us and me too Unfiltered criticism from a child knows no dishonesty, immense love and passion.
+	We as adults learn how to hide so much better
+	Raw emotions that make a human being
+	To become truly human results.
+	Complexity of language grow as more neural networks are connected, frontal cortex forming for 10 years Incredible that the knowledge fed throughout shaping neural nets as forming Most beautiful thing to do which completes me.
+	Decades of compassion, sharing, anger, patience, as a parent you become a very different kind of teacher Learning process of sharing, conveying knowledge, encapsulating the complex, and giving bite size chunks society can appreciate.